visgl/deck.gl/examples/text-layer/text-layer/README.md

 - Default: `x => x.size || 32`

 Method called to retrieve the size of each text label.
+Default value is 32 in pixel.

 ##### `getColor` (Function, optional)